stphdenis/modules-client-server/README.md

 # modules-client-server

-This package structure your project so you can have modules in a place and your client and server elsewhere.
+This package structure your project so you can have your client, server and modules in different places.

 ## Default configuration